-Christie Spurling is the board-level lead designated to take a lead in relation to responsibility for the Trust's safeguarding arrangements.
-Ann-Marie Wortley is the LGB lead designated to take a lead in relation to responsibility for the safeguarding arrangements in the school.
+Dame Reena Keeble is the board-level lead designated to take a lead in relation to responsibility for the Trust's safeguarding arrangements.
+Sarah Horbury-Jakeman is the LGB lead designated to take a lead in relation to responsibility for the safeguarding arrangements in the school.
 They are a member of the School's LGB.

 A review of the school's child protection policies takes place at least annually, including an update and review of the effectiveness of procedures and their implementation.
-Analysis of CPOMs reporting, file audits and safeguarding Governor visits with the DDSL's.
-This is reviewed.
+This is reviewed by the Head Teacher and DSL before being taken to the LGB to ratify.
 The school draws on the expertise of staff, including the DSL(s), in shaping the school's safeguarding arrangements and policies.